 Howard Wilbur Krist was born on February 28, 1916, in West Henrietta, a small town south of Rochester, in northwest New York.
 Howie, as his parents called him, his twin brother Harold and his younger brother Allen grew up on the family farm.
 Their parents were the children of immigrants; father John's family was from Germany and mother Mary's family from Denmark.
 At the ages of 24 and 25, respectively, John and Mary married in 1912 and lived the rest of their lives in Monroe County, New York.

 In his first year of organized baseball, the 19-year-old Krist helped lead the Bloomers to the Three-I League pennant.
 Pitching for player-manager Burleigh Grimes, who was in his final year of professional baseball, Krist won 10 of 19 decisions and pitched 167 innings.
-He saw action in one game for the Royals after the Bloomers’ season ended.
+He saw action in one game for the Red Wings after the Bloomers’ season ended.

-Krist was scheduled to start the 1936 season with the Royals, but was stricken with appendicitis, the first of his many setbacks due to injury and illness.
+Krist was scheduled to start the 1936 season with the Red Wings, but was stricken with appendicitis, the first of his many setbacks due to injury and illness.
 He missed much of spring training and was physically weak.
 Consequently, he was assigned to the Class B Columbus (Georgia) Red Birds in the newly reorganized South Atlantic (Sally) League.
 Under the tutelage of his manager, former major league pitcher Eddie Dyer, Krist blossomed into one of the league’s best pitchers, with a 20-9 record and a stellar 2.91 ERA in 247 innings.
-Krist’s contract was sold to Rochester after the Red Birds won the pennant.
+Krist’s contract was sold to Rochester after the Red Wings won the pennant.

 Reporting to Cardinals player-manager Frankie Frisch, Krist’s major league career took off in a flurry with his first three appearances coming within a five-day period.
 On September 12, 1937 Krist made his major league debut by pitching a scoreless 9th inning in a loss to the Cincinnati Reds.
 Two days later, he tossed a scoreless 14th inning to win his first major league game in exciting fashion as the Cardinals defeated the Phillies 9-8 in their longest game of the season.
 Krist surrendered only eight hits while going all the way to beat the Phillies 8-1 in his first career start in the second game of a September 16 doubleheader.
 Krist, a fast worker on the mound throughout his career, finished the game in less than two hours.